 Jane received her B.A. in History from the College of William & Mary and her J.D. from the Marshall-Wythe School of Law at the College of William & Mary.
 She is a frequent speaker on topics related to intellectual property law and is a member of the Intellectual Property Sections of the Virginia Bar Association and the American Bar Association.

-Jane is also involved in a number of community and civic organizations, including the Boys & Girls Club of Southeast Virginia, where she currently serves as a director and chair of the Resource Development Committee.
+Jane is also involved in a number of community and civic organizations, including the Boys & Girls Club of Southeast Virginia, where she currently serves as a director.

 Law Firm in Norfolk, VA